madelinecr/averyada.github.io/_posts/2012-09-06-fun-with-nokogiri.markdown

 ---

 I was bored and decided to play around with XPath and see what I could quickly script up in a half hour or so.

-Below is the result.
+I decided doing some kind of scraping would be a fun little mini-project, so I set my sights on scraping down the comic images from the XKCD site.

+Here's the code.

     #!/usr/bin/env ruby
     require 'open-uri'